 You can also read my guide on the difference between rosehip and rosehip seed oil to learn more about choosing a good quality rosehip oil.

 - Kosmea‘s rosehip oil is my personal go-to because it’s extracted from the pulp and seed.
-Go here to get a 10% discount for this oil.
+Get it here.

 4. Sea Buckthorn Oil